Cmorgan21/Yours-Truly/README.md

 ### Validator Testing
 - __HTML__
-    - Through the Validator Test almost everything came back clear.
-The only issue was an A tag being nested within a Button Tag
+    - Through the Validator Test almost everything came back clear just height and width of Yours Truly Logo

 -  __CSS__
     - The CSS Validator came back clear.
-The only thing that can back for that was the scaling on some of the images.
-This could not be changed due to the effects
+It was only the hamburger code that it registered which could not be changed

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: